Revisiting Event Study Designs: Robust and Efficient Estimation: Setting

+Our framework extends immediately to richer models of $Y_{it}(0)$: \begin{assumption}[General model of $Y(0)$] For all $it\in\Omega$, $\expec{Y_{it}(0)}=A_{it}^{\prime}\lambda_{i}+X_{it}^{\prime}\delta$, where $\lambda_{i}$ is a vector of unit-specific nuisance parameters, $\delta$ is a vector of nuisance parameters associated with common covariates, and $A_{it}$ and $X_{it}$ are known non-stochastic vectors. \end{assumption} {\arabic{assumption}} The first term in this model of $Y_{it}(0)$ nests unit FEs, but also allows to interact them with some observed covariates unaffected by the treatment status, e.g. to include unit-specific trends.
+This term looks similar to a factor model, but differs in that regressors $A_{it}$ are observed.
+The second term nests period FEs but additionally allows any time-varying covariates, i.e. $X_{it}^{\prime}\delta=\beta_{t}+\tilde{X}_{it}^{\prime}\tilde{\delta}$.
+In \ref{subsec:Stochastic-Regressors} we clarify that $X_{it}$ have to be unaffected by treatment and strictly exogenous to be included in the specification.

-To be able to identify $\alpha_{i}$ and $\beta_{t}$, we next rule out anticipation effects, i.e. the causal effects of being treated in the future on current outcomes (e.g. \citealp{Abbring2003}): \begin{assumption}[No anticipation effects] $Y_{it}=Y_{it}(0)$ for all $it\in\Omega_{0}$. \end{assumption} It is straightforward to weaken this assumption, e.g. by allowing anticipation for some $k$ periods before treatment: this simply requires redefining event dates to earlier ones.
-However, some form of this assumption is necessary for DiD identification, as there would be no reference periods for treated units otherwise. \ref{assu:A1,assu:NoAnticip} together imply that the observed outcomes $Y_{it}$ for untreated observations follow the TWFE model.
+We next rule out anticipation effects, i.e. the causal effects of being treated in the future on current outcomes (e.g. \cite{Abbring2003}): \begin{assumption}[No anticipation effects] $Y_{it}=Y_{it}(0)$ for all $it\in\Omega_{0}$. \end{assumption} \ref{assu:A1,assu:A2} together imply that the observed outcomes $Y_{it}$ for untreated observations follow the TWFE model.
+It is straightforward to weaken this assumption, e.g. by allowing anticipation for some $k$ periods before treatment: this simply requires redefining event dates to earlier ones.
+However, some form of this assumption is necessary for DiD identification, as there would be no reference periods for treated units otherwise.